twinnydotdev/twinny/README.md

 You will also see which models are being used (only applicable to Ollama hosted servers).

-That's it!
 Enjoy enhanced code completions and chat with twinny! 🎉

 ## Tested and supported Ollama models